-- Artemis II will be a 10-day crewed flight that will not land on the Moon but will navigate the planned trajectory of future missions.
-The Artemis II crew will also travel far from the Earth and test the capabilities of their Crew Module and deep space communication.
+Artemis II: This will be a 10-day crewed flight that won’t land on the Moon but will navigate the planned trajectory for future missions.
+The crew was announced in April 2023, and the mission is scheduled for November 2024.
+It will travel far from Earth to test the capabilities of the Crew Module and deep space communication.

-- Artemis III will take the humans to the Moon.
-Not only will this be the first time humans have touched the lunar surface since Apollo 17 in 1972, Artemis III’s crew will be selected from a diverse astronaut class.
-NASA has selected the SpaceX Starship Human Landing System to land on the lunar surface.
+Artemis III: This mission will take astronauts to the Moon.
+It will be the first time humans have set foot on the lunar surface since Apollo 17 in 1972.
+The crew will be selected from a diverse astronaut class.
+NASA has chosen the SpaceX Starship Human Landing System for the lunar landing.

-Future missions will further develop the Gateway and the Artemis Base Camp until humans can live and work on the Moon for long periods.
+Future missions will continue to develop the Gateway and the Artemis Base Camp until humans can live and work on the Moon for extended periods.

 Meet the crew for the Artemis Missions: https://www.nasa.gov/specials/artemis-ii/